auranic/ClinTrajan/README.md

 ### Diabetes readmission data set from UCI Machine Learning Repository

 The dataset represents 10 years (1999-2008) of clinical care at 130 US hospitals and integrated delivery networks.
 It includes over 50 features representing patient and hospital outcomes.
 The dataset can be downloaded from UCI repository at https://archive.ics.uci.edu/ml/datasets/diabetes+130-us+hospitals+for+years+1999-2008 or from Kaggle at https://www.kaggle.com/brandao/diabetes.
 The data matrix contains 100000 hospitalization cases with patients suffering from diabetis characterized by 55 attributes.

+Three Jupyter notebooks provide the exact protocol of the analysis of this database.
+In order to use them, download the content of the git and start the notebook from the git folder.

+* [Set_up_Diabetes_Data_for_Modeling.ipynb](Set_up_Diabetes_Data_for_Modeling.ipynb) - notebook providing the encoding of the diabetes readmission dataset
+* [QI_Diabetes.ipynb](QI_Diabetes.ipynb) - notebook providing the details of quantification of the diabetes dataset
+* [PT_Diabetes.ipynb](PT_Diabetes.ipynb) - notebook providing the details of the analysis of clinical trajectories for the diabetes dataset

 ## References: